Amazon workers in NYC reject union in a reversal of fortune - The Boston Globe

-Amazon warehouse workers rejected a union bid on Monday, dealing a blow to organizers who last month pulled off the first successful U.S. organizing effort in the retail giant’s history.
+Amazon warehouse workers overwhelmingly rejected a union bid on Monday, dealing a blow to organizers who last month pulled off the first successful US organizing effort in the retail giant’s history.

-Votes were still being tabulated, but ballots cast against the union were enough to fend off a second win for the nascent Amazon Labor Union, a group of former and current Amazon workers leading the organizing effort.
+This time around, warehouse workers cast 618 votes — or about 62 percent — against the union, giving Amazon enough support to fend off a second labor win and raise questions as to whether the first victory was just a fluke.

-Ballots that were challenged by either Amazon or the ALU were not enough to sway the outcome.
+According to the National Labor Relations Board, which oversees the process, 380 workers — or 38 percent — voted in favor of the grassroots union.
+Turnout was 61 percent, with about 1,600 workers eligible to vote, according to a voter list provided by Amazon.

 Advertisement

-The National Labor Relations Board is overseeing the election and expects to finish tallying the votes by Monday afternoon.
+The few ballots that were challenged by either the company or the nascent Amazon Labor Union, which led the organizing effort, were not enough to sway the outcome.
+Both parties may file objections to the election by next Monday.
+The ALU is already planning to object, said Seth Goldstein, a union attorney who provides pro-bono legal assistance to the group.
+Amazon did not immediately respond to a request for comment.

-A separate election held last month gave a nascent group of organizers known as the Amazon Labor Union a surprise victory when workers at a different Staten Island facility voted in favor of unionizing.
-That was a first for Amazon in the U.S.
+A separate election held last month gave the ALU a surprise victory when workers at a different Staten Island facility voted in favor of unionizing.
+That was a first for Amazon in the US.

-But it’s unclear whether the ALU can replicate its success.
-There are fewer workers eligible to vote this time around — about 1,500 compared with 8,300 — and turnover at the facility is high.
-There are also fewer organizers involved in the latest election than the one before it.
+Monday’s defeat will surely sting.
+A second labor win was expected to fuel more organizing at the nation’s second-largest employer, and cement the power and influence of the ALU.

+But despite the momentum following the group’s prior win, it was unclear if it could replicate its success.
+Organizers said they had lost some support at the warehouse after filing for an election in February because they directed more energy to the nearby facility that voted to unionize last month.
+There were also fewer organizers who worked in this facility — roughly 10, compared to the nearly 30 employed at the other warehouse.

-The same obstacles that plagued the effort the first time, including Amazon’s aggressive anti-union tactics, are at play again.
-In the lead-up to the election, Amazon continued to hold mandatory meetings to persuade its workers to reject the union effort, posted anti-union flyers and launched a website urging workers to “vote NO.”
+The same obstacles that plagued the effort the first time, including Amazon’s aggressive anti-union tactics, were at play again.
+In the lead-up to the election, Amazon continued to hold mandatory meetings to persuade its workers to reject the union effort, posted anti-union flyers, and launched a website urging workers to “vote NO.”

 “Right now, the ALU is trying to come between our relationship with you,” a post on the website reads.
 “They think they can do a better job advocating for you than you are doing for yourself.”